-This year, we enhanced our testing of the Authority's payroll by utilising Data and Analytics (D&A) techniques.
+In response to the increased risk profile this year, we agreed with Management that we would enhance our testing of the Authority's payroll by utilising Data and Analytics (D&A) techniques.
 The use of D&A techniques allows us to undertake testing of 100% of the population, thus offering greater assurance to the Authority.
 Our D&A requirements were also communicated to the Authority within our PBC request.

 Our D&A testing during the interim audit in March 2017 found exceptions and we conveyed the results to the Authority for follow-up.
-The Authority subsequently found that the exceptions due to incomplete data provided to the audit team.
+The Authority subsequently found that the exceptions were due to incomplete data provided to the audit team.
 We repeated the work with a second set of data, which resulted in fewer exceptions produced.